 Jaśkowa Valley Park has turned into a disgrace.
 First of all, developers moved in.
-Secondly, logging companies have had a field day in recent years with the suspicious falling of huge trees.
+Secondly, logging companies have had a field day in recent years with the suspicious falling (or felling) of huge trees.
 Thirdly, nobody’s taken to removing all the organic debris from the park’s walking trails for years.

 Jaśkowa Valley Park is a true urban oasis.
 It’d be sad to see it deteriorate further still.

 Campaigns which make local citizens sit up and take notice